 The children of Valerio and Sastena that are shown above are based on the 1880 U.S. Census, and are consistent with other sources.
 However, the 1870 census shows the following children, in addition to the oldest child Juan (b.
 1856) - Alviso (b. c.1861), Francisco (b. c.1862), Celeste (b. c.1865), and Pedro (b. c.1867).
 The inconsistancies with the later census may be due to a language barrier.
 If so, Alviso may be Adolph, Francisco may be Frederico, and Celeste may be Ceclia.
 Pedro is probably a son who died young.

-- Juan (John) C. Lamas (1856-1936), the son of Valeria and Sastena Lamas, was born in 1856 in California.
+- Juan (John) C. Lamas (1856-1936), the son of Valerio and Sastena Lamas, was born in 1856 in California.
 He married Rufina Vega (1860-1911) on Oct.
 5, 1885 in San Luis Obisbo County.
-Rufina was the daughter of Enrique Vega (1823-before 1900) and Maria Rodriques (1837-1917) - Maria having been born in California before it became part of the United States.
-Juan generally lived in San Luis Obispo County, where he worked as a teamster, but we find him in the household of his daughter Cecilia Valenzuela* in Fresno during the 1930 U.S. Census.
-He died in 1936 in Los Angeles County, and a death notice for him appeared in the Los Angeles Times on Jan.
+Rufina was the daughter of Henrique Vega (1823-before 1900) and Maria Rodriques (1837-1917) - Maria having been born in California before it became part of the United States.
+Juan generally lived in San Luis Obispo County, where he worked as a teamster, but we find him in the household of his daughter Cecilia Valenzuela in Fresno during the 1930 U.S. Census.
+He died on Jan.
+16, 1936 in Los Angeles County, and a death notice for him appeared in the Los Angeles Times on Jan.
 18 of that year.
-However, one online genealogy gives his death date as Feb.
-12. He is buried with wife Rufina and three of their children in the Old Mision Cemetery in San Luis Obispo.
+He is buried with wife Rufina and three of their children in the Old Mision Cemetery in San Luis Obispo.

 - children - LAMAS